 Try using “Universities in Europe for Americans”, “Universities in Europe with bachelor degree in English”, “Study in Europe in English”, “Cheap universities in Europe that teach in English”, and more along those lines.

-Tools and Compilation Sites
+Tools and Compilation Sites to find colleges in europe for american students

 We are just going to provide you with several websites we discovered during our research for Lars to go off to University in Amsterdam.
 These tools are great to use for most countries and some are location specific.
 We just want to give you everything we know to help get you started.
 Many of them will have a great deal of overlap, but each has something unique as well.